Cush (Bible): Traditional identifications

-Josephus gives an account of the nation of Cush, son of Ham and grandson of Noah: "For of the four sons of Ham, time has not at all hurt the name of Cush; for the Ethiopians, over whom he reigned, are even at this day, both by themselves and by all men in Asia, called Cushites" (Antiquities of the Jews 1.6).Josephus uses “Ethiopians” in the classical sense, referring to Kingdom of Kush centered in Napata and Meroë in modern-day Sudan.
-The biblical Cush is geographically associated with this region, not with modern Ethiopia.The Book of Numbers 12:1, Moses is said to have married a "Cushite woman" (אִשָּׁה כֻשִׁית, ishah kushit), provoking criticism from his siblings Miriam and Aaron:“Miriam and Aaron spoke against Moses because of the Cushite woman he had married, for he had married a Cushite woman.”
-(Numbers 12:1, Hebrew Bible)The identity of this woman has been widely debated in biblical scholarship.
-In the Book of Exodus, Moses’s wife is named as Zipporah, daughter of Jethro, the priest of Midian (Exodus 2:15–21).
+Josephus gives an account of the nation of Cush, son of Ham and grandson of Noah: "For of the four sons of Ham, time has not at all hurt the name of Cush; for the Ethiopians, over whom he reigned, are even at this day, both by themselves and by all men in Asia, called Cushites" (Antiquities of the Jews 1.6).

+Josephus uses "Ethiopians" in the classical sense, referring to Kingdom of Kush centered in Napata and Meroë in modern-day Sudan.
+The biblical Cush is geographically associated with this region, not with modern Ethiopia.

+The identity of this woman has been widely debated in biblical scholarship.
+In the Book of Exodus, Moses's wife is named as Zipporah, daughter of Jethro, the priest of Midian (Exodus 2:15–21).
 Midian is traditionally located in the northwest Arabian Peninsula, not in the region of Cush, which is generally understood in biblical geography to lie south of Egypt, corresponding to Nubia or ancient Sudan.

 Some commentators interpret "Cushite" in Numbers 12:1 as figurative or descriptive, referring to Zipporah’s skin tone or foreign status, while others argue it may refer to a second wife of Moses, distinct from Zipporah.
 An important Hellenistic Jewish source, Ezekiel the Tragedian’s Exagoge (2nd century BCE), offers an alternative version of Zipporah’s origin.
-In fragment 60 - 65, preserved in Eusebius’s Praeparatio Evangelica (9.29.7 - 8), Zipporah describes her homeland as Libya, a Greek term broadly used for regions west and south of Egypt.
-She refers to her father as ruler of a land inhabited by “Aethiopians, dark men”:"Stranger, this land is called Libya.
+In fragment 60–65, preserved in Eusebius’s Praeparatio Evangelica (9.29.7–8), Zipporah describes her homeland as Libya, a Greek term broadly used for regions west and south of Egypt.
+She refers to her father as ruler of a land inhabited by "Aethiopians, dark men":

+Stranger, this land is called Libya.
 It is inhabited by tribes of various peoples, Aethiopians, dark men.
 One man is the ruler of the land: he is both king and general.
 He rules the state, judges the people, and is priest.
-This man is my father and theirs."This dramatic retelling reimagines Zipporah as hailing from an African kingdom populated by Ethiopians (Greek: Aithiopes), a term often used in antiquity to refer to Nubians or dark-skinned peoples of the Upper Nile.
+This man is my father and theirs.

+This dramatic retelling reimagines Zipporah as hailing from an African kingdom populated by Ethiopians (Greek: Aithiopes), a term often used in antiquity to refer to Nubians or dark-skinned peoples of the Upper Nile.
 Scholars view Exagoge as an example of how Hellenistic Jews integrated biblical narratives with Greek geographical and ethnographic understandings, possibly offering a literary attempt to reconcile “Cushite woman” in Numbers with Moses’s wife.